1787 Foundation Scholarship Coordinator

 Experience: At least two years of successful professional experience is required.
 Prior experience in fundraising or development work is preferred; a demonstrated record of success in a related career field is preferred.

 Skills: Exceptional interpersonal skills with all ages are required.
 Strong written and oral communication skills are required.
 Proficiency with Microsoft Office products, especially word processing, is required.
 Database management experience is preferred.
 Must be detail-oriented and have excellent follow-through and planning abilities; must be able to manage deadlines.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Occasionally required to lift and move boxes of materials and equipment weighing twenty-five to fifty pounds.